btqdesign/intellego/wp-content/plugins/use-any-font/readme.txt

 == Frequently Asked Questions ==

-= Which font format does plugin accepts ? =
+= Which font format does plugin accepts and the font size ? =

 Currently, ttf, otf, woff font format are accepted.

-= What is the max font file size ? =

 Font file upto 15MB is acceptable.
 However, we suggest you to use smaller ones as far as possible.
 The font file size directly affects your site load time.

-= Mentioned 15 MB here but in font upload section it says less.
-Why ? =

-Ya, our plugin accept upto 15 MB font file but your wordpress installation have limitation for file size.
-Please check this link to increase it http://www.wpbeginner.com/wp-tutorials/how-to-increase-the-maximum-file-upload-size-in-wordpress/

 = Does it works with multiple fonts ? =